0xSpaceShard/starknet-devnet/contracts/l1-l2-messaging/README.md

     "message_hash": "0xe4939c1db95330c06b368b6c964fb5ba0213c1f355cdae76109b3f9d0493747d"
 }
 ```
-You can try to run the command again, and you'll see the `MockStarknetMessaging` contract reverting, exactly as the `Starknet Core Contract` would do on testnet/mainnet.
+You can try to run the command again, and you'll see an error saying that the message has been totally consumed, exactly as the `Starknet Core Contract` would do on testnet/mainnet.

 ### Re-run with a script